HaydenBelanger/assemblylinemachines/docs/miscdev/datatypes.md

 ## ItemStack

-The ItemStack type is used primarily for outputs from recipes.
-This cannot use a tag as it needs to output an exact item, but it allows for specification of a count, so that multiple can be given.
+The ItemStack type is used primarily for outputs from recipes, and can always contain a count.

+### Traditional ItemStack

+The Traditional ItemStack uses an exact item for the specified output.

 ``` json
 "output":{